apache/airflow/UPDATING.md

 -->

+### Pausing and unpausing dags via API now lives at POST /api/experimental/dags/{dag_id}/paused/{pause_state}

+Best practices dictate that GET requests should only be for getting information, and should not change state.
+We are updating our `paused` endpoint to reflect this best practice.

 ### Assigning task to a DAG using bitwise shift (bit-shift) operators are no longer supported

 Previously, you could assign a task to a DAG as follows: